 Progressed again last season having won his final start in 2023 off a rating of 77, and his victory in what looked a strong contest on paper at Ascot last year is a noteworthy piece of form.

-Owen Burrows' charge defeat plenty of in-form, useful handicappers there and travelled powerfully en route to victory.
-That suggests this test should suit him, with a fast pace guaranteed, and while he refused to race on his next outing, he was not seen again that year which suggests something may have been amiss.
+Owen Burrows' charge defeated plenty of in-form, useful handicappers there and travelled powerfully en route to victory.
+That suggests this test should suit him, with a fast pace guaranteed, and while he refused to race on his next outing, he was not seen again that year which hints something may have been amiss afterwards.

 He was not given a hard time when last on his return at Chester in May, but had a wide draw there, and it appeared a run to blow the cobwebs away